Odinn-1982/rnk-vortex-touch-hud/README.md

 **Copyright © 2025 Asgard Innovations / RNK™.
 All Rights Reserved.**

-A mobile and tablet-optimized touch control interface for Foundry VTT, seamlessly integrated with the Vortex Quantum™ security system.
+A Foundry VTT interface powered by Vortex Quantum™—the self-aware, device-aware system that delivers the most intelligent touch experience ever made.
+Automatically adapts and optimizes based on your device, stack, and hardware capabilities.

 ## Features

+- **Vortex Quantum Powered** - Leverages Vortex Quantum's self-aware architecture for intelligent adaptation
+- **Device Awareness** - Automatically detects and optimizes for your device type and capabilities
+- **Stack Intelligence** - Adapts to your specific Foundry setup and system configuration
 - **Responsive Touch Controls** - Optimized for mobile, tablet, and touch TV displays
-- **Dynamic HUD Layout** - Adapts to screen size and orientation
+- **Dynamic HUD Layout** - Intelligently adapts to screen size, orientation, and performance headroom
-- **Gesture Support** - Swipe, tap, and long-press controls
+- **Gesture Support** - Swipe, tap, and long-press controls optimized by device performance
 - **Accessibility** - Full keyboard support and screen reader compatibility
-- **Vortex Integration** - Communicates with quantum-bridge.js for enhanced security
-- **Performance Optimized** - Minimal memory footprint on mobile devices
+- **Performance Optimized** - Continuously throttles based on actual device performance

 ## Installation